sanjsanj/webpack-entry-plus/README.md

 ## API

-Must be passed an argument which is an array of objects that comply to this schema:
+Must be passed an argument which is an [ Array of { Objects } ] that comply to this schema:

 ```
 [